nicksteinbauer/redbarncms/src/pages/services/construction-management.md

 prettytitle1: Construction
 prettytitle2: Management
 date: 2021-06-24T17:12:10.955Z
-description: "Our construction management team knows how to run a job; we have experience and expertise with elevated rail, civil utilities, and bridge projects.
-Experienced construction engineers lead our CM team with over 20 years of experience.
-They understand all facets and prefer to be involved in the project at the program level to ensure the delivery-type best fits the project and the client. "
+description: Construction Management
 featuredservice: true
 featuredimage: /img/redbarn-sound-transit-maybe.jpg
 ---
 <!--StartFragment-->

 **Support to Clients**

 At the beginning of a project, it can be hard to determine which delivery method to choose:  Design-Build, Design-Bid-Build, GC/CM.
 Our team is skilled in helping to determine the best method by using our proprietary weighting system that looks at risk, quality, schedule, and market conditions for the overall management.

 **​Constructability Review**